kevinsogo/compgen/docs/preparation.md

 **Notes:**

+- Use integer literals as subtask names.

-- Don't crash or reject if `argv[1]` is not a valid subtask name; instead, proceed as if you're checking against the largest subtask.
+- Don't crash or reject if `argv[1]` is not a valid subtask name (or even a valid integer literal); instead, proceed as if you're checking against the largest subtask.
 (Important for Polygon.)

-- Use integer literals as subtask names.

 - `.read_int` can also be called like `.read_int(1, 10**5)`.